Dissipative Unified Dark Fluid: Observational Constraints: Data Analysis

 where

 with d represents each data group.

 To constrain DUDF model we used the public Markov Chain Monte Carlo (MCMC) emcee code \cite{mcmc}.
-The parameter space were first chosen to be seven-dimensional; the three basic cosmological parameters: Hubble constant $H_0$, today's baryon density $\Omega_{b}h^2$, and today's matter density $\Omega_{m}$, plus the three model parameters: $m$, $\widetilde{\delta}$, and $\zeta_0$, in addition to the nuisance parameter represents the absolute magnitude $M$, i.e, $\bm{\Theta} = \{H_0, \Omega_{b}h^2, \Omega_{m}, m, \widetilde{\delta}, \zeta_0, M\}$.
+The parameter space were chosen to be seven-dimensional; the three basic cosmological parameters: Hubble constant $H_0$, today's baryon density $\Omega_{b}h^2$, and today's dark matter density $\Omega_{c}h^2$, plus the three model parameters: $m$, $\widetilde{\delta}$, and $\zeta_0$, in addition to the nuisance parameter represents the absolute magnitude $M$, i.e, $\bm{\Theta} = \{H_0, \Omega_{b}h^2, \Omega_{c}h^2, m, \widetilde{\delta}, \zeta_0, M\}$.
 The posterior is constructed from the likelihood and a flat prior on all parameters.
-In table \ref{prior} we summarize the priors on the model parameters that have been used during the statistical analysis.
+In table \ref{prior} we summarized the priors of our parameters space.